gitpan/Web-Library/README.md

     [File::ShareDir](https://metacpan.org/module/File::ShareDir).
 The `include_paths` method returns the absolute paths to shared directories for all managed libraries.

+    Returns a list in list context and an array reference in scalar context.

+- reset

+    Clears all mounted libraries.

 ## ASSET-RELATED METHODS

 Web::Library can also help you with including a library's CSS and JavaScript